 - While your funds on high-interest savings accounts are insured by FDIC or NCUA up to $250,000, it might be more complicated getting your money back if all the transactions related to your account were conducted online.

 - The federal withdrawal limit restricts all online savings accounts (including high-yield ones) to six monthly transactions, after which you’ll have to pay fees for any subsequent activity on your account.
-This practice has been lifted for the duration of the COVID-19-induced crisis, but don’t expect it to be a lasting change once things start getting back to normal.

 High-Interest Savings – What To Look Out For